jonathanhuml/jonathanhuml.github.io/_pages/about.md

 In 2021, I moved to the School of Engineering and Applied Sciences at Harvard University to complete my master's in Computational Science.

-My research in Allston blended natural and artificial intelligence, informing computer vision tasks with inspiration from the primary visual cortex.Thank you to the wonderful [CRISP group](https://crisp.seas.harvard.edu/) for an enlightening and productive two years See my [Scholar](https://scholar.google.com/citations?user=OHSoU54AAAAJ&hl=en&oi=ao) page for more details and ongoing work.
+My research in Allston blended natural and artificial intelligence, informing computer vision tasks with inspiration from the primary visual cortex.
+Thank you to the wonderful [CRISP group](https://crisp.seas.harvard.edu/) for an enlightening and productive two years See my [Scholar](https://scholar.google.com/citations?user=OHSoU54AAAAJ&hl=en&oi=ao) page for more details and ongoing work.